Lorderi/RPN-Calculator-C-QT/README.md

-Программа RPN_calculator:
+Program RPN_calculator:

-- Си стандарта C11
+- C11 standard C
-- Makefile со стандартным набором целей для GNU-программ: all, install, uninstall, clean, dvi, dist, test, gcov_report.
+- Makefile with the standard set of targets for GNU programs: all, install, uninstall, clean, dvi, dist, test, gcov_report.
-- Структурное программирование
+- Structured programming
 - Google Style
-- Покрытие unit-тестами модулей, связанных с вычислением выражений (check.h)
+- Unit-test coverage of modules related to expression evaluation (check.h)
-- Реализация с графическим пользовательским интерфейсом (Qt)
+- Implementation with graphical user interface (Qt)
-- На вход подаваются как целые числа, так и вещественные числа, записанные через точку
+- Both integers and real numbers written with a dot as inputs.
-- Вычисление скобочных арифметических выражений, и с подстановкой значения переменной _x_ в виде числа
+- Calculation of bracketed arithmetic expressions, and with substitution of the _x_ variable value as a number.
-- Построение графика функции (QCustomPlot.h), с переменной _x_
+- Plotting a function (QCustomPlot.h), with the _x_ variable.
-- Проверяемая точность дробной части - 7 знаков после запятой
+- Verifiable fractional precision - 7 decimal places
-- Скобочные арифметические выражения поддерживают арифметические операции и математические функции:
+- Stapled arithmetic expressions support arithmetic operations and math functions:
-    - *Арифметические операторы*: \
+    - *Arithmetic operators: \
-        Скобки: (a + b) \
+        Parentheses: (a + b) \
-        Вычитание: a - b \
+        Subtraction: a - b \
-        Сложение: a + b \
+        Addition: a + b \
-        Деление: a / b \
+        Division: a / b \
-        Умножение: a * b \
+        Multiplication: a * b \
-        Остаток от деления: a mod b \
+        Remainder of division: a mod b \
-        Возведение в степень: a ^ b \
+        Increasing to a degree: a ^ b \
-        Вычисление процента: a % \
+        Percentage calculation: a % \
-        Изменение знака: a +/-
+        Change sign: a +/-

-    - *Функции*: \
+    - *Functions*: \
         sin(x) \
         asin(x) \
         cos(x) \